rotbau/tap-install/README.md

 - Script will handle downloading and configuration of all components and prework
 - Final [Install of TAP](#install-tap-profile-and-tap) and values.yaml configuration is manual and should be completed after script is successful
+- NOTE:  If you use the script [skip down to the Install of TAP](#install-tap-profile-and-tap) section.
+Everything else is complete.

 ### Using Script
 - Update Variables section of the script with the appropriate values